Notice of Privacy Practices

 • Any member of a volunteer group allowed to help you while you are in the hospital

-• All employees, staff and other hospital personnel
+• All employees, staff, interns, students, and other hospital personnel

 FCHC’s Pledge regarding medical information: